Top five players in each position for Scottish fantasy football this week

-Many successfully picked Odsonne Édouard in their side - earning them a whopping 16 points in the process with a hattrick against Hamilton.
+While Hibs currently sit top of the table in the real world, it is Greg Gilmour’s Queen’s 11 who top Fantasy Football Scotland with 162 points - closely followed by Matthews XI and Bayern Bru with 161 points each.

-However, the Frenchman wasn’t the only top performer in week one with stars such as Martin Boyle and Richard Tait earning 12 points a piece.
+It wasn’t the best week for those who had Odsonne Édouard as their captain with the Frenchman failing to score against Alex Dyer’s side.

-Here we look at the top five players from each position in week one.
-How many were in your squad?
+Here we look at the top five players from each position in week two.

 READ MORE: Which Premiership club is the most expensive in Scotland's fantasy football?